 Jen is an experienced wildlife carer, animal trainer, author and conservationist.
 Like Ryan, she trained numerous species of animals during her time at Taronga Zoo, but now focuses primarily on puppy training and development.

 Jen is passionate about native wildlife and is the author and illustrator of children’s book ‘Pouches, Paws, Tails and Claws'.

-Ace is the oldest and most experienced therapy dog on the team.
+Ace is the most experienced therapy dog on the team.
 He is perfectly suited to working with cynophobia clients of all ages due to his gentle nature and incredibly tolerant disposition.

 He exudes calmness and is one of the most laid-back dogs you'll ever meet, but can be playful and enthusiastic when required.
 Like all beagles, he loves his food (even more than naps) and will do just about anything for treats.

 Trainee Therapy Dog